-Posted August 17, 2018 in News and Events by Minister of Information
+Posted August 17, 2018 in News and Events by Marketing

 The prestigious Ambassador entrepreneurial award is given to businesses and individuals who have demonstrated leadership skills in the startup arena.
 Created in 1983, Montana Ambassadors was developed by the Department of Commerce in partnership with the Governor to assist startup businesses in staying alive longer than the typical average of five years.

 Montana is a leader in new businesses, however over 50% don’t exhibit longevity beyond those five years.
 By being nominated for a Montana Ambassador award, successful long-term businesses can positively affect new businesses in the state.

 New networking opportunities are created that combine the talents of award winners with assistance from regional government and education entities.
 Potential partnerships are also produced within communities through the program that are aligned the Montana State Governor’s office of Economic Development.

 Once awarded, Montana Ambassadors work similar to government ambassadors, representing the state and region to influence legislative policy.
 Ambassadors can testify or oppose legislation to achieve desired outcomes.
 Positive marketing and outreach represent Montana business values to the nation.
 Ambassadors are responsible for inclusive events, meetings, fundraising and assistance in organizing help for struggling startups.